How do you differentiate a law firm?

 - Social media accounts

-All of these have some utility and can comprise a marketing strategy.
-Yet, they must support the business and brand strategy, be chosen and applied with an understanding of how each tactic interacts with the others, and consider frequency and relevance to the desired audience.
+Yet, they must support the business and brand strategy, be chosen and applied with an understanding of how each tactic works with the others, and keep in mind frequency and relevance to the desired audience.
 This last point raises the question of how much is enough when marketing?
 Too much and the prospect or client feels spammed and harassed.
 Tara Lemmey writes, “There is a very fine line between good customer service and stalking.”
 Too little, however, and clients or prospects do not feel loved.

 This can be attributed to the fear of asking for more but it is also because the majority of firms I have encountered honor, celebrate and reward business gained from new clients far more generously than they do the maintenance and growth of existing ones.
-One individual in business development at a professional service firm I consulted for bemoaned the fact that his boss “got more excited when we sold a $500,000 consulting project to a new client than when an existing client awarded us $1,000,000 more a year in recurring revenue for the next three years.”
+A client in business development bemoaned the fact that his boss “got more excited when we sold a $500,000 consulting project to a new client than when an existing client awarded us $1,000,000 a year in recurring revenue.”

 Challenge 5: Knowledge Is the Product and Knowledge (Shared) Is Powerful

-Tangibility is closer at hand for professional services than most are aware.
-Brand building in professional services must be built on intellectual assets, whether creativity in communications, analytical processes in research firms, or strategy methodologies in consultancies.
-BCG and Bain have used thought leadership to propel their brands, while McKinsey uses it to sustain its brand (McKinsey Quarterly has published since 1964).
+Brands in professional services are built on intellectual assets, whether creativity in communications, analytical processes in research firms, or strategy methodologies in consultancies.
+McKinsey, BCG and Bain have used thought leadership to propel their brands.
 In his book, The Wealth of Knowledge, Thomas A. Stewart writes, “Intellectual assets have become more important than any other because only by means of knowledge can companies differentiate their work from their competitors.”

-We hear certain terms a lot in professional services: intellectual capital, thought leadership, and knowledge management – impressive but not entirely plain speak.
+We hear certain terms in professional services: intellectual capital, thought leadership, and knowledge management – impressive but not entirely plain speak.
 Let’s break them down:

-- Intellectual capital is the (collective) expertise of a professional services firm’s experts (present and past) that embodies the knowledge and methods they use to solve client problems
+- Intellectual capital is the expertise of the firm’s experts (present and past) that embodies the knowledge and methods they use to solve client problems

-- Thought leadership is intellectual capital codified and marketed – and (most important) that the market views as superior
+- Thought leadership is intellectual capital codified and marketed – and that the market views as superior

-- Knowledge management is the process and organization used to capture, package and disseminate intellectual capital and thought leadership
+- Knowledge management is the process used to capture, package and disseminate intellectual capital and thought leadership

 Once you remove the jargon and “consultese,” the main take away is that professional services can articulate and differentiate themselves through the quality, uniqueness and frequency of sharing their knowledge.
-This can produce actual sales leads and, even better, sole-sourced relationships.
+This produces actual sales leads and, even better, sole-sourced relationships.

 In a survey of 179 professional service professionals, The Bloom Group found that the key factors in marketing effectiveness include: